 Why Achieving Short-Term Goals are More Important Than Achieving Long-Term Goals

 The journey is more important than the destination.
 However, you also don’t want the destination to be a pit of misery because you lived it up a little bit too much on your journey.
 Often times, when it comes to financial planning, I hear from prospective new clients that although they think saving for the future is important they want to live life now.
 I agree… partially.
-I think a healthy balance of experiencing now, in the short term, and long term makes more sense than overweighting any one area.
-That’s why I created Level Up Financial Planning, to help young families properly balance their life and finances so that they can maximize their lives now, tomorrow, and for many decades in the future.
+I think a healthy balance of experiencing now, in the short-term, and long-term makes more sense than overweighting any one area.
+That’s why I created Level Up Financial Planning, to help Gen X/Y families properly balance their life and finances so that they can maximize their lives now, tomorrow, and still be excited about the future.

-Below I’ll explain the different stages of goal planning:
+Below I will explain the different stages of goal planning:

 YOLO (You only live once)!
-Never thought I’d type that, but that’s essentially the philosophy for those who have an ultra short-term focus which would be their immediate situation.
+Never thought I would type that, but that is essentially the philosophy for those who have an ultra short-term focus.
 This approach to planning or lack thereof is what causes people to live paycheck to paycheck.
-If an emergency situation arises, it’s no big deal because that’s what credit cards are for, right?
+If an emergency situation arises, it is no big deal because that is what credit cards are for, right?
 What happens though, is that an emergency situation can have avalanche effect where not only are you living paycheck to paycheck, but your lifestyle without emergencies now requires you to expand your debt load.
 This need for immediate gratification impacts your life in more ways than just financially.
-Want a better paying job or career, those things don’t tend to happen overnight.
+Want a better paying job or career, those things do not happen overnight.
 If you are unable to have that instant gratification most people give up on making the necessary maneuvers to be better positioned to achieve those short-term goals.

 What is considered short-term?
 In my opinion, it’s something that is greater than three months out and less than three years.
 Some popular short-term goals would be a vacation, building an emergency savings fund, starting a family, marriage, paying off student loans, working for a promotion, etc. You obviously have your own personal situation with your own meaningful goals.
 These goals are typically significant milestones and may have even been long-term goals at one point.